marah7/SMPE/pointingAnalyize_FittsLaw_experiment/my-journal.md

 I ran the experiment from the above Webpage with 6,3,and 4 widths and with 12,25,52 amplitudes, with 10 trials for each combination.

 Circumstances:
-using Dell XPS , during night , mouse , right hand , 70% tired, I didnt like the game.
+using Dell XPS , during night , mouse , right hand , 70% tired, I didn't like the game.

 #### Data collected